matafokka/ExcelDarkThemeFix/README.md

 ### Do I need it if I use light theme?

-Yes, if your theme uses colors different from white for window and black for text.
+**Yes**, if your theme uses colors different from white for window and black for text.
+It is recommended to **always use this Add-In with custom themes** since one usually doesn't checks the colors.

 ### Does it work with high contrast themes?

 No.

-### Some of my workbooks still have wrong cells' fill!

-There's an unsafe option to fix it, see "Configuration" section.
+*Note: this question is **NOT** about high contrast **looking** themes (they're working fine) but about an actual Windows' feature.*

 ### Can I disable pop-up dialog when I press "Fix All" button?

-Yes, there's an option for this, see "Configuration" section.
+Yes, there's an option for it, see "Configuration" section.

-### Can you make a theme for Excel or other parts of the MS Office?
+### Can you make a theme for Excel or other MS Office applications?

-No. There are too much things to track.
-It's almost (if not entirely) impossible.
+No. *It's almost (if not entirely) impossible because there's no way of tracking which cell should use which colors.
+Same goes for every MS Office application.*

 ### I have a problem or found a bug.
 Where can I report it?